(Originally Posted 1-22-2018)

 Now, have I ever been guilty of doing such myself?
 To my regret, unfortunately yes.
 Too, too many times, and I didn’t even realize what I was doing.
 In our best attempts to “do what’s right,” we can all too easily diminish the work of God and even tell him “No” to what may be his greatest gift to us or his greatest breakthrough in our lives.

 There is a time to call out and tear down, but if we try to do it in our own power, strength and perhaps limited understanding, in the end, we only hurt ourselves.
 There is a time to separate and clean out our camps, but I suggest we clean out our closets first, lest we too be caught in temptation—to sin that is.

 As for me and this gentleman at this church?
 The next week, we met up after services.
 He said, “Sister Katrina.
 I owe you an apology.
 God told me, “You don’t have a spirit of pride.
 God gave you a spirit of excellence.”
 My heart was humbled beyond my ability to describe.
 From that day forward, we became friends who could share experiences, learn from each other and count on to pray for one another.
 And that we did indeed.

 Those who are given much, much is required.
 This is true.
 This, however, is a two-edged sword.
 It is always easier to see a bigger picture when you are on the outside looking in—or so it would seem.
 God knows our heart.
 It is always in our best interest to keep our hearts before the Lord, lest we chance having a heart that turns to stone.
-God has given each of us a Spirit of Excellence with which to rise and walk In His Righteousness.
 Love God.
 Love People.
 Love your Neighbor as Yourself.